qliuan/markdown-cv/index.md

 - built a web application solution using **node.js**, **vue.js** and **MySQL** database.

 ## Research Experiences

 `Jun-Aug 2017`
 __Undergraduate Research Opportunity Program HKUST - Machine Learning on Wearable Devices__

+- utilized **caffe-yolo** for extracting human movements from their walking videos
-- tried out major machine learning models using **Scikit-Learn** to anticipate people’s emotions based on their walking videos.
+- tried out major machine learning models using **Scikit-Learn** to anticipate their emotions
-- designed and conducted the collection of emotion and video data while people walking.
-- selected motion parameters and features to feed machine learning models using **caffe-yolo**.

 ## Skills